You are here

 Archeologic sights of Central Kazakhstan.

-The statues of the Kaganate era are installed in the eastern part of the stone fences.
-The total number of stone fences Zhylysay is eight, in the eastern part of each of them stone sculptures are installed.
+They belong to the era of the Turkic Khaganate (VI - VII centuries) and the Kipchaks (VIII - XIII centuries).
+Statues from the Kaganate era are installed in the eastern part of the stone fences.
+The total number of stone fences of Zhylysay is eight, stone sculptures are installed in the eastern part of each of them.

 Three of them are destroyed.

-Of the five sculptures that have survived to our time, two represent an elderly man, two - young men, one - a woman of middle age.
+Of the five sculptures that have survived to this day, two depict an elderly man, two depict young men, and one depicts a middle-aged woman.
 Perhaps the last statue is a reflection of the goddess Umai, who protects children.

 "Archaeological map of Kazakhstan."
 Alma-Ata, 1960.
 No. 937, table III, 16.21.
 Akishev K.A.
 "Antiquities of Northern Kazakhstan."
 “Proceedings of the Institute of History, Archeology and Ethnography” T.7.
 Archeology.
 Alma-Ata, 1959. p.
 9, fig. 4-5, tab.
 I. Margulan A.Kh.
 "The remains of settled settlements in Central Kazakhstan."
 "Medieval hillforts and settlements."
 Zhezkazgan, 1996.111 s. www. tengrifund.ru